What Is The Nitrogen Hypoxia Method Of Execution?

 As the NPR website goes on to note, nitrogen hypoxia occurs when adequate levels of oxygen in the body's tissues are replaced by the typically non-poisonous gas, nitrogen, in a process called inert gas asphyxiation.
 That's opposed to hypoxemia, which is when the blood — not tissues — is deprived of oxygen.
 As nitrogen replaces oxygen in the tissues of the body, breathing will become challenging before the individual loses consciousness.
 There is little evidence that nitrogen hypoxia is a less painful way to die than lethal injection.

 Per the Death Penalty Information Center, capital punishment by approved methods is legal at the federal level and allowed in 27 U.S. states.
 Meanwhile, 23 states have banned the death penalty, and in three states, the practice is halted per a governor-mandated moratorium.
-The decision to allow Alabama death row inmate Alan Eugene Miller to die by this method is up to the state corrections commissioner.
-Should it be allowed, it's likely there will be further litigation before the sentencing is carried out, as NBC News reports.
+The decision to allow Alabama death row inmate Alan Eugene Miller to die by this method was up to the state corrections commissioner.
+There will likely be further litigation before the sentencing is carried out, as NBC News reports.